galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 Basically, you ask for something and your GrapgQL server will give it to you if it is available.
 The data might come from different sources, but in our case we are using our Rest APIs as datasource.

 GraphQL is not a software you can download, it is just an specification.
-Following the specification a lot of great libraries arose adding GraphQL support for most part of the languages such as Relay and Apollo.
+Following the specification a lot of great libraries arose adding support for most part of the languages.
+Between them Relay and Apollo.

 Theory is cool but, let's code!
 Let's build our heroes mission's application.